 Their egos and reputations are not worth more than our lives.

 Of course there are many situations in medicine in which patients are unconscious or otherwise unaware of what needs to be reported.
-Allowing patients to speak does not lift the fog, but it does put marker lights in it so that we can begin to discern where to go.
+Allowing patients to speak does not lift the fog, but it does put marker lights in it that can help us chart a course on more than blind faith.

 "Everyone seems to be afraid of lawsuits and the ramifications of bringing false accusations against someone in the health care community.
 As a potential patient, I find that unacceptable."

 - M. William Phelps, author of Perfect Poison (links to a page on this site)

 The Patient Safety and Quality Improvement Act signed into law on July 29, 2005 established a federally protected safe harbor for health care workers who voluntarily report medical error.
 The law makes it so that those reports cannot be used in malpractice litigation against them.
 But if patients file such reports, those reports can be used against the patients.